Bath vs shower

 Water scarcity in the world is a reality for many; harvesting your own rainfall is not only cost-effective but contributes to a greener planet.
 This is what we call creating a cyan zone; caring for your family and Mother Earth.

 As far as relaxation is concerned, it is entirely a personal preference.
-Bernard Preston hates a bath and has used theirs only three times in eight years.
+Bernard Preston hates a bath and has used the one in his own home only three times in eight years; he could have done it daily with no recourse to the utility.

 In the bath vs shower debate, I believe relaxation to be a non-issue; it is personal preference.